FrancesCoronel/hire-me/.github/CONTRIBUTING.md

 ## Contributing

+Do you have a resource you want to share?

+Let’s support each other! 💛

+If you have other resources you’d like to recommend, feel free to open a pull request or create an issue.

 ### Installation

 We are using [Docsify](https://docsify.js.org/) as my static site generator to showcase all the resources in this repo.